 I went for the vegetarian option and felt silly excited by the little pots and bowls of this and that.
 The yogurt they called Skyr was really special.

 The vibe was cool, shabby chic with graffiti in places.
+The items for sale were mostly very stylish and of a high quality.

 The boxes they come in are so lovely and unique.